 • The Company reserves the right to increase the contract price of any tour prior to departure due to factors beyond the control of the Company, such as, but not limited to, increase in fuel prices, airport taxes, valued added tax, new government legislation or fluctuations in exchange rate.

 - • In the event of any reservation being made less than 7 (seven) days prior to the date of departure, the Company will be entitled, at it’s sole and exclusive discretion, to levy a late booking fee and reserves the right to levy a fee for any additional communication expenses.

 • Payment of the full contract price is due, owing and payable at least 8 (eight) weeks prior to date of arrival and is non-refundable on all late bookings.
 Certain late bookings will require full payment at the time of reservation, that means prior to confirmation of booking.

-- • With the exception of bookings in Botswana, the entire payment, free of exchange and banking charges, needs to be effected into the account of the Company 8 (eight) weeks prior to arrival.
+- With the exception of bookings in Botswana, here the deposit can raise up to 50%, depending on the Terms & Conditions of the lodges, the entire payment, free of exchange and banking charges, needs to be effected into the account of the Company 8 (eight) weeks prior to arrival.
 The costs for the transfer of the funds are for the account of the payer.
 Should payment not be made as stipulated, the Company is entitled to cancel all bookings and to hold the Client/Agent responsible for cancellation charges.

 • Invoices in foreign currencies shall be paid by no later than the date specified on the footer of the original invoice.
 If payment is not made within this stipulated time period, the Client/Agent is obligated to request a new invoice as the due amount is subject to currency fluctuations.
 If a new invoice is not requested and the currency exchange rate has changed to the Company’s disadvantage, a new invoice will be issued charging the difference to the Client/Agent.